adrianbielsa1/nabe/readme.md

 # Nabe

-A compiler which extends Visual Basic 6's syntax and features.
+A compiler (or transpiler) heavily inspired by Python, Go, and Visual Basic 6.
+It aims to improve upon C's syntax and quirks, but targetting it altogether to maintain its speed and platform compatibility.